Time management can be tough. What is urgent in your life and what is important to your life are often very different things.

 If I have an important article to write, I grab a glass of water and start typing as soon as I wake up.
 If there is a tough exercise that I need to do, then I do it at the beginning of each workout.

 If you do the most important thing first, then you’ll never have a day when you didn’t get something important done.
 By following this simple strategy, you will usually end up having a productive day, even if everything doesn’t go to plan.
+If you actually do the most important thing first each day, it is the only productivity tip you’ll ever need.

 3. Reduce the scope, but stick to the schedule.